gvwilson/sensibleadventures/cloudherd/new.md

 Voices murmured.
 The Herd of Trees covered the Brumoso Mountains from wheat fields of Uws in the south to Garheim's frigid shores in the north and the Ninety Kingdoms in the west.
-It wasn't as cruel as the Jungle of Thind, but it guarded its territoy and privileges as jealously as a bear guarded her cubs.
+It wasn't as cruel as the Jungle of Thind, but it guarded its territory and privileges as jealously as a bear guarded her cubs.
 Gifted creatures that wanted to live in the forest had to do her bidding.
 And humans were not welcome inside its borders at all, not unless they stuck to the handful of